 Bordoodles are also sometimes known as Borpoos and Borderpoos.
 You can find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
 Don’t shop if you’re looking to add a Bordoodle to your home!

-The Bordoodle makes for an excellent family dog.
+Bordoodles makes for excellent family dogs.
 They’re friendly, love companionship, and will even become protective towards your family.
 The mixed breed is relatively low maintenance and is tolerant of most people, from very young to very old.

-See below for all Bordoodle facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Bordoodles!

 Bordoodle Mixed Dog Breed Pictures